kubernetes-sigs/cluster-api-provider-azure/docs/book/src/developers/development.md

 make delete-workload-cluster
 ```

-> Check out the [troubleshooting guide](../topics/troubleshooting.md) for common errors you might run into.
+> Check out the [self-managed](../self-managed/troubleshooting.md) and [managed](../managed/troubleshooting.md) troubleshooting guides for common errors you might run into.

 #### Viewing Telemetry